seamapi/seam-components-sample-apps/README.md

-# Seam Components Sample Apps
+# Seam Components: Sample Apps

 _This repository contains sample applications.
 The source code for Seam Components may be found at [seamapi/react](https://github.com/seamapi/react)._